Iceland 5-Day Road Trip

 Vatnajökull Glacier Comes Into View

-I was worried that we would run out of spectacular views as we drove further and further east.
-My line of thinking was: how could anything possibly top what we had already seen?
+I was worried that we would run out of spectacular views as we drove further east.
+How could anything possibly top what we had already seen?

-Then suddenly, parts of the Vatnajökull Glacier, Iceland’s largest glacier, started appearing as the clouds were lifting on the horizon.
-It was magical and awe-inspiring and we made several stops to savor the moment.
+Then, suddenly, parts of the Vatnajökull Glacier, Iceland’s largest glacier, started appearing as the clouds lifted on the horizon.
+It was magical and awe-inspiring, and we made several stops to savor the moment.

 Vatnajökull Glacier, Iceland’s largest glacier.